NorSC/supervisor-search/_supervisors/garry-elvin.md

 email: garry.elvin@northumbria.ac.uk
 website: ""
 office_hours: >-
-  Available on Monday, Thursday PM and Friday AM in the w/c the 27th of September and potentially other times via MS Teams.
+  Available at 13:00-14:00 Tuesday and 13:00-14:00 Wednesday in the w/c the 27th
+  of September and potentially other times via MS Teams for project discussion.

   Please email me to arrange a time.
 I'm keen to hear from you.